 Many individuals, couples, and families utilize non-clinically oriented human service or faith-based agencies to seek assistance with personal adjustment or relational concerns.
 Issues such as crisis pregnancies, adjustment to normal life transitions, personal loss and grief, parenting skill enhancement, and enhancement of personal wellness are common non-clinical concerns that lead people to seek out the assistance of trained coaches and people helpers.

-The 36-credit-hour Master of Arts in Community Counseling degree is a non-licensure track that prepares students for counseling in the community.
+The 36-credit-hour Master of Arts with a major in Community Counseling degree is a non-licensure track that prepares students for counseling in the community.
 Our program focuses on Christian counseling.

 Upon degree completion, you'll be prepared to provide a source of healing and restoration to those dealing with mental-health-related issues by serving as personal coaches and non-licensed people helpers in private practices, community agencies, and organizational settings.
-Participants in our Master's degree in Community Counseling program are exposed to a variety of learning environments through the classroom, practicum experience, and internship placement.
+Participants in our Master of Arts with a major in Community Counseling are exposed to a variety of learning environments through the classroom, practicum experience, and internship placement.
 Graduates discover ways in which personal faith can be integrated with practice.

-If you are interested in taking the next step after your Bachelor's degree and earning a Master's in Community Counseling degree in Indiana, please contact our Christian university at 866-468-6498 for more information about this adult education program.
+If you are interested in taking the next step after your Bachelor's degree and Master of Arts with a major in Community Counseling in Indiana, please contact our Christian university at 866-468-6498 for more information about this adult education program.